rachit-shah/Code-Quality-Portal/MILESTONE2.md

 <img src="/images/MetricByProject.png" alt="drawing" width="600"/>

-Now for mocking the data, we used python to connect with MySQL.
-We wrote down the scripts in python to insert data into MySQL Database.
-We first connected the SQL server using connector.
-We created tables and inserted that data using python scripts.
-The file namely sql_db.py is used for it and its also pushed in our github repository.
-Actually we took an object oriented use case for our data of Bank.
-It had total of 4 different files and 24 different classes.
-We took total of 5 different timestamps to store.
-There were total of 170 rows of data that was added finally after taking all those 5 timestamps.
-We used different timestamps to help us visualize how different metrics would alter with time.
-The time stamp chosen was half yearly(1/2 year).
+In order to mock data for this milestone we have written a python script, stored in the file sql_db.py, that is called by the server to populate the MySQL database.
+First a connection is made to the database using mysql-connector-python.
+Then our tables are creating and populated with mock data.
+To give a good representation of our portal and to aid our visualisations we have chosen to create this data based on an example object-oriented bank system.
+This system includes 4 different files of code and 24 classes with multiple hierarchy levels.
+The mock data represents the state of the codebase at 5 different timestamps spread over 3 years (with 6 months in between each timestamp).
+In order to simulate a realistic reperesentation of a big project over time we have generated 170 rows of timestamped data in total.
+This allows the user to interact with the visualisations and view the evolution of their codebase with time.

 # Bot/Portal Implementation

+Our portal implementation so far is merged onto the branch 'flask_web_app'.

-To implement our Code Quality Visualization portal we have created an application using Flask which a python framework.
-This application is hosted on our local server and will be deployed on the deployment server.
-This application communicates with the frontend and will eventually get data from Github's APIs in order generate visualisations.
-As of now, since we aren't connecting to Github's API and are not processing data, our server code is minimum and so we haven't yet implemented any design patterns.
+To implement our Code Quality Visualization portal we have created an application using Flask which is a python framework.
+This application is currently hosted on our local server and will be what we deploy on the deployment server.
+As of now this app communicates only with the frontend.
+It will eventually get data from Github's APIs and process it in order generate our  visualisations.
+Since we haven't yet connected to Github's APIs, our server code is minimum and so we haven't yet implemented any design patterns.

 Currently we have prepared a complete mockup of our intended portal.
 The frontend of the application, written in HTML with CSS and jQuery, allows the user to enter a mock URL from which data is supposed to be fetched.
-As of now we running a script to populate the MySQL database with mock data once user enters a repository URL.
+As of now we running a script to populate the MySQL database with mock data once user enters the URL.
 We are then using Tableau to visualise this data.
-Tableau directly connects to the MySQL server and generates the visualisations.
+Tableau directly connects to the MySQL server and generates these visualisations.
 We have then published the visualisations on Tableau's public server.
-Once the mock data is inerted into the database, the user is given a choice to select the metrics they wish to view.
-The frontend then fetches those specific metrics dashboard from Tableau's public server and embeds it for the user to view and interact with within the portal itself.
+Once the mock data is inserted into the database, the user is given a choice to select the metrics they wish to view.
+The frontend then fetches those specific metric dashboards from Tableau's public server and embeds it for the user to view and interact with within the portal itself.

-In order to visualise the code quality metrics that we have assessed from the code, we have generated multiple visualizations such as Tree Maps, Horizontal and Vertical Bars, Packed Bubbles, Line Chart, etc. We have also implemented filters based on attributes like time stamp, class name, file names, etc. to dynamically change the data used to visualize a chart and see a subset of the visualization.
-For example, suppose the user only wants to see the data from a specific file or a specific time, they can just choose the filter and visualize accordingly.
+In order to visualise the quality metrics that we have assessed from the code, we have generated multiple visualizations such as Tree Maps, Horizontal and Vertical Bars, Packed Bubbles, Line Chart, etc. We have also implemented filters based on attributes like time stamp, class name, file names, etc. in order to dynamically change the data used to visualize a chart and see a subset of the visualization.
+For example, if the user only wants to see  data from a specific file or a specific time, they can just choose the filter and visualize it accordingly.

 # Task Tracking
 [Worksheet](https://github.ncsu.edu/umisra/csc510-project/blob/master/WORKSHEET.md)